 get an idea how windows will need to be positioned and what kind of views they will afford.

 By now you will probably have done some sketches of elevations to see how walls, roofs and windows line up.
-Cardboard models are an excellent way of visualising how all the bits come together.
+Cardboard or balsa wood models are an excellent way of visualising how all the bits come together.
 They don’t have to be perfect to give you an idea of how different parts of a building relate to each other.
 When you are getting close to a design you like you can print off drawings of the floors and walls and then glue them to card.
 Cut out the shapes and glue them together to produce a more accurate model.